BlackHeart786/Home-Grid/README.md

 # 🌆 City Stay & Parking Booking Platform Grid 🚗🏨

-Welcome to the **City Stay & Parking Booking Platform**, an all-in-one solution for booking accommodations and renting parking spaces in your favorite cities.
-Whether you're traveling for business or leisure, this platform provides an easy way to find rooms for your stay and parking spots for your vehicle.
+Welcome to the **City Stay & Parking Booking Platform**, an all-in-one solution for booking accommodations and renting parking spaces in your cities.
 ## ✨ Features

 - **Hotel & Room Booking:** Easily browse and book rooms in various cities across the globe.